Oichkatzelesfrettschen/lites/README.md

 root privileges and network access.
 When invoked with `--offline` it installs all `.deb` files from the `offline_packages/` directory instead of using the network.
+Codex CLI can keep `setup.sh` in sync with `.codex/setup.sh` automatically.
+The `postCreateCommand` in `.devcontainer/devcontainer.json` installs Codex and runs `codex -q 'doctor setup.sh'` after container creation.
+A sample systemd unit `scripts/codex-setup.service` demonstrates how to do the same early in boot.
+The repository's `AGENTS.md` instructs Codex to update the script and verify it with shellcheck and BATS.

 You can also invoke `scripts/run-precommit.sh` which automatically installs `pre-commit` via pip when missing.